• 001 - the logo.jpg

 Of course, the divide also correlates with the religious one of Catholics vs. Protestants … and when you get such an alignment of political conflict with religious opposition you know you're in for trouble.

-And indeed, Northern Ireland is a bit like Northern Europe's equivalent of the Middle East – for decades the conflict looked just as irreconcilable as that in Palestine (see Israel).
-But credit where credit is due: it was a great achievement of Tony Blair's (despite all the disappointments in other, esp. foreign policy, areas) to have brokered (with a little help from his big ally the USA) a peace deal between the fiercely opposed sides that actually seems to have worked OK-ish since the Good Friday Agreement of 1998.
+And indeed, Northern Ireland has long been a bit like Northern Europe's equivalent of the Middle East – for decades the conflict looked just as irreconcilable as that in Palestine (see Israel).
+But credit where credit is due: it was a great achievement of Tony Blair's (despite disappointments in other areas) to have brokered (with a little help from his big ally the USA) a peace deal between the fiercely opposed sides that actually seems to have worked OK-ish since the Good Friday Agreement of 1998.
 The formation of a joint Northern Ireland government with Republicans and Unionists working together was something that still seemed unthinkable well into the 1990s.

 Protests by Catholics against this inequality developed especially from the 1960s, partly in the wake of the civil rights movement in the USA.
 The heavy-handed British reactions against this protest movement only deepened the divide, especially after Bloody Sunday (see Museum of Free Derry).
 And so the societal divide turned into the cycle of violence and counter-violence that euphemistically became known as "the Troubles".